gee-community/qgis-earthengine-plugin/docs/README.md

 ### Installation

-The plugin can be installed from the QGIS Plugin Repository as any other plugin.
+The plugin can be installed from the QGIS Plugin Repository as any other plugin, but is available as Experimantal for this version.
+So make sure the option **Show also experimental plugins** is enabled under Plugins >  > Settings before searching for it.

 It may take some time install (~30-60 sec) due to EE dependencies included in the distribution.

 The user needs to have an active Google Earth Engine (EE) account to use the plugin.
 If you don't have one - please sign-up here: https://earthengine.google.com/signup/.